paragonie/ciphersweet/README.md

 Therefore, we opted for a pun on "ciphersuite" that pays homage to the open source heritage of the project we designed this library for.

-If the wordplay is too heavy, feel free to juxtapose the two component nouns and call it "SweetCipher" in spoken conversation.
+If the wordplay is too heavy, feel free to just call it "Sweet", or juxtapose the two component nouns and call it "SweetCipher" in spoken conversation.

 ## Support Contracts